“On and on, reckless abandon, something’s wrong, this is gonna shock them …” The velvet tones of Blink-182, so reminiscent of the Kingston Trio!

 Section 901.51 of the Ohio Revised Code lets an injured party collect treble damages from a party who “recklessly cut down, girdle, or otherwise injure a vine, bush, shrub, sapling, tree or crop growing on the land of another.”
-Jeff wondered whether the tree trimming service reckless, and whether his $25,000 might be tripled to $75,000.
-If it did, he might even afford a quick shopping trip through Whole Foods … that is, if he only buys 12 items or fewer.
+Jeff wondered whether the tree trimming service had been reckless and whether his $25,000 might be tripled to $75,000.
+If it did, he might even afford a fill-up.

 A person acts recklessly when, with heedless indifference to the consequences, he perversely disregards a known risk that his conduct is likely to cause a certain result or is likely to be of a certain nature.
 A person is reckless with respect to circumstances when, with heedless indifference to the consequences, he perversely disregards a known risk that such circumstances are likely to exist.